Number One (Star Trek): Influence

 On the series Star Trek: The Next Generation, Commander William Riker is usually (and informally) called "Number One" by Captain Picard, because of his position as first officer on the USS Enterprise.
+(In the episode "Disaster", Picard mentions that he always addresses his first officers as "Number One".)
 On the series Star Trek: Discovery, set in 2256 (two years after the events of "The Cage"), female Commander Michael Burnham is referred to as "Number One" by Captain Georgiou, because of her position as first officer on the USS Shenzhou.
 Series creator Bryan Fuller had originally intended only to refer to the character as Number One, in honor of Majel Barrett's character, but the name Burnham was instead revealed during the first episode.
 In Star Trek: Picard, retired Admiral Picard owns a Cane Corso dog called "Number One".

 Number One was first referred to as "Una" in the non-canonical 2016 novel trilogy Star Trek: Legacies, which was published by Pocket Books to mark the original series's 50th anniversary.
 Authors Greg Cox, David Mack, Dayton Ward, and Kevin Dilmore gave her a first name because she had a central role in the novels.
 It has been suggested through several sources that this was done in honor of fellow Star Trek author Una McCormack.
 The name 'Una' became canon with its use in Star Trek: Discovery's second season finale.